 California state mandates that all new homes built starting in 2020, are now formally part of the state’s building code.
 This requirement is only for new homes built in California to include solar electric systems.
-This exciting mandate is the first of it’s type in the United States, making California the first state in the nation to mandate solar-energy installations on most single-family homes and multi-family residential buildings.
+This exciting mandate is the first of its type in the United States.
+Thus, making California the first state in the nation to mandate solar-energy installations on most single-family homes and multi-family residential buildings.

 The Mandate